sh4rd-dev/weblog/README.md

-# weblog
+# Quick.li
 This is a news site where you can add news openly through a telegram bot (When submitting new news to the site, an application for moderation will be filled out).

-The code uses several programming languages - Python (For backend), JavaScript (For site dynamics), well as HTML and css.
+The functionality of the code is very large.
+The site has a personal account, extensive settings such as: the choice of filtering news on inetery, the choice of theme site, setting the font site, as well as personalization of your account.
+Also on the site there are tabs of all news, messenger, as well as report.